Choose a memorial option

 There are 45 numbered niches in each unit, each with a front section which incorporates a black memorial plaque.
 The cremated remains are then placed behind the plaque where there is enough room for two standard urns.

 Plaques can be engraved with your own personalised inscription and motif, if required, and niches can be leased for 25-year periods.
-Please don’t leave flowers and personal items at the base of the columbarium.
+Don’t leave flowers and personal items at the base of the columbarium.
 Any items will be removed immediately by staff.

 The best way to select a niche is to visit us and a member of staff will show you the area.
 If you are unable to visit in person, our experienced staff can make a selection on your behalf.